ZupIT/horusec-docs/content/en/cli/analysis-tools/open-source-horusec-engine/horusec-leaks.md

 	    TWITTER_CLIENT_ID: ${SECRET_KEY}
 ```

-### Github Tokens
+### **Github Tokens**
+{{% alert color="info" %}}
+ID: "HS-LEAKS-8"
+{{% /alert %}}

-> A GitHub access token was found.
+A GitHub access token was found.
 This pose a critical threat against your organization since it can give access not only to the platform itself and all the members of your \(perhaps private\) organization to feed more accurate spear phishing attacks but also to actual source code from your applications.
 For more information checkout the CWE-312 \([https://cwe.mitre.org/data/definitions/312.html](https://cwe.mitre.org/data/definitions/312.html)\) advisory.

-Wrong
+**Wrong**

 ```yaml
 version: '3'